Easy and Inexpensive Holiday Crafts and Gifts with Epsom Salt

 This holiday season when you “deck the halls,” try something different that's inexpensive, easy and that can involve the entire family: Decorate using Epsom salt!

-Create a winter wonderland by making “ice frosted windows” or dazzle your home with glistening candles.
+This holiday season when you “deck the halls,” try something different that’s inexpensive, easy, and that can involve the entire family: decorate using Epsom salt!
+Create a winter wonderland by making “ice”-frosted windows, dazzle your home with glistening candles or make a centerpiece that sparkles with a snowy décor.
 You can also create bath salts, which make a thoughtful and inexpensive gift.

 Add 10-15 drops of essential oil, depending on how strong you like your fragrance.
 Add food coloring until desired shade is achieved.